RudolphRiedel/USB_CAN-FD/README.md

 The board is slightly larger at 69 mm x 39 mm.

 This is WIP, the first revision is up and running.
 PCBs for the second revision are ordered.

+## Case
+There are two versions of a 3D printable case available in this repository:
+D5035-01 - 39 mm x 74.1 mm
+D5035-05 - 45 mm x 82.14 mm

+Assembly requires two press-fit light pipes for the status LEDs, two lengths of black 3.2 mm heat shrink tubing to hold the light pipes in place and four countersunk screws.

+LFB063CTP - DigiKey LFB063CTP-ND - Mouser 593-LFB063CTP
+M3 x 16 mm, countersunk, preferably Torx / A2 (ISO 14581)

 ## Whats next
 There is an idea for a PCB with a different controller but unfortunately these are not